Isaac-Ndirangu-Muturi-749/Quick-Eats-and-Drinks/README.md

    Replace `your_paypal_client_id`, `your_paypal_client_secret`, and `your_secret_key` with your actual PayPal API credentials and Flask secret key.

-  The application is properly configured to load the `.env` variables.
-You can use the `python-dotenv` package to load environment variables from the `.env` file.
+   The application uses the `python-dotenv` package to load environment variables from the `.env` file.
 Install it using:

    ```bash
    pip install python-dotenv
    ```

-2. **Setup PayPal API**

-   Make sure to have your PayPal API credentials ready.
-You need to configure the PayPal SDK with your credentials to handle payment processing.
-You can add these credentials to your `.env` file as shown above.
-The PayPal API client will use these credentials to communicate with the PayPal services.

-   Then, in the application setup (i.e., `app/__init__.py`), the environment variables are loaded like this:
+   In the application setup (i.e., `app/__init__.py`), load the environment variables like this:

    ```python
    from dotenv import load_dotenv